tango-controls/tango-doc/source/tools-and-extensions/atkpanel/atkpanel.rst

 Diagnostics
 ===========

-The *View > Diagnostic* menu option provides an overview on device diagnostic information.
+The :guilabel:`View > Diagnostic` menu option provides an overview on device diagnostic information.
 You can check the device interface version, events and polling statistics and command execution counts.

 .. figure:: atkpanel/diagnostic-device.png
    :alt: Device diagnostics